SANDAG/PeMS-Datasets/README.md

 ## Loading PeMS data-sets
 The final destination of the PeMS data-sets is an internal SQL server instance specified in the Python file main.py of the project python folder.

 Once the data-sets are downloaded, placed in the project data folder, and ready to be loaded into the SQL server instance; ensure the PeMS SQL objects created by the pemsObjects.sql file in the project sql folder exist in the target database of interest.
-If they do not exist, or it is wished to completely start anew, run the pemsObjects.sql in the target database of interest to drop and create all PeMS related SQL objects.
+If they do not exist, or it is wished to completely start a new, run the pemsObjects.sql in the target database of interest to drop and create all PeMS related SQL objects.

 Create the Python interpreter from the provided environment.yml file located in the Python folder of the project.
 Set the interpreter as the default Python interpreter associated with this project.
 Run the Python file main.py from the project python folder.
 It will sequentially load the  data-sets of interest from the data folder, extracting the necessary txt files from the compressed gz files and zip archives, and load them directly into the SQL database of interest specified in the Python file main.py.